realworldocaml/book/en/12-concurrent-programming-with-async.md

 server sending a large file to many clients, or a GUI waiting for a mouse clicks.
 These applications often need to block while waiting for input for a particular task, and process something else during that time.
 Meanwhile, when new data does appear, the blocked task needs to be resumed as quickly as possible.

-Efficiency really matters here, as busy servers can often handle tens of thousands of simultaneous connections.
-An equally important concern is readable source code, where the control flow of the program is obvious at a glance.
+Busy servers can often handle tens of thousands of simultaneous connections, so runtime efficiency really matters.
+An equally important concern is readable source code, so that the control flow of the program is obvious at a glance.

-You've probably used preemptive system threads before in some programming languages such as Java or C#.
-In this model, each task is usually given an operating system thread of its own.
+A common approach to concurrency is to use _preemptive_ system threads, most commonly in Java or C#.
+In this threading model, each task is given an operating system thread of its own, and the kernel schedules them with arbitrary interleavings.
-Other languages such as Javascript are single-threaded, and applications must register function callbacks to be triggered upon external events (such as a timeout or browser click).
+Other language runtimes such as Javascript are single-threaded, and applications register function callbacks to be triggered upon external events such as a timeout or browser click.

 Both of these mechanisms have tradeoffs.
-Preemptive threads require their own memory stacks and can be memory hungry.
-The operating system can also arbitrarily interleave the execution of threads, and so they require careful locking around shared data structures.
+Preemptive threads require more resources per thread and can be memory hungry.
+The operating system can also arbitrarily interleave the execution of preemptive threads, putting a load on the programmer to lock shared data structures.

-Event-driven systems usually only execute a single task at a time and require less locking.
+Single-threaded event-driven systems execute a single task at a time and require less locking.
 However, the program structure can often descend into a maze of event callbacks for even a simple operation that blocks a few times.
 Code readability matters, and so we'd like to avoid such spaghetti control flow.

 The `Async` OCaml library offers a hybrid model that lets you write event-driven code that can block *without* the complexity of preemptive threading.